santi1s/Big-Data/Big-Data/Non%2DTechnical-Administrative-Processes/Working-From-Home.md

 Scheduled / pre-arranged  guideline / process will be captured differently.

 **What do you need to effectively support our customers when WFH / remote?**
-1. Microsoft laptop / surface, with latest, patched Windows OS.
+1. Microsoft laptop / surface, with latest, patched Windows OS with power supply
+2. Usb headset
-2. 2 factor authentication  (link)
+3. 2 factor authentication  (link)
-3. VPN set up and tested.  (link)
+4. VPN set up and tested.  (link)

-## FAQ's:
+## FAQ's / Pro Tips:
 ​​​​​​​​​​​​​​Use MSFTVPN for VPN connectivity: https://microsoft.sharepoint.com/sites/Network_Connectivity/SitePages/RemoteAccess/MSFTVPN-Rollout.aspx

+Use your personal USB keyboard and USB Mouse or wireless (bluetooth) mouse/keyboard

+Use personal 4k / HD TV's as 2nd or third monitors via HDMI (either with USB to HDMI cables or with a docking station)